epam/edp-install/docs/operator-guide/install-edp.md

     indicated in the notes.

 !!!
 Disclaimer
-    EDP is aligned with industry standards for storing and managing sensitive data, ensuring optimal security.
+    KubeRocketCI is aligned with industry standards for storing and managing sensitive data, ensuring optimal security.
 However, the use of custom solutions introduces uncertainties, thus the responsibility for the safety of your data is totally covered by platform administrator.

-1. EDP manages secrets via External Secret Operator to integrate with a multitude of utilities.
+1. KubeRocketCI manages secrets via External Secret Operator to integrate with a multitude of utilities.
 For insights into the secrets in use and their utilization, refer to the provided [External Secrets Operator Integration](./external-secrets-operator-integration.md).

-2. Create an edp namespace or a Kiosk space depending on whether [Kiosk](./edp-kiosk-usage.md) is used or not.

-  * Without Kiosk, create a namespace:
+2. Create the edp namespace.

     ```bash
     kubectl create namespace edp
     ```

   !!! note
       For an OpenShift cluster, run the `oc` command instead of the `kubectl` one.

-  * With Kiosk, create a relevant space:

-    ```yaml
-    apiVersion: tenancy.kiosk.sh/v1alpha1
-    kind: Space
-    metadata:
-      name: edp
-    spec:
-      account: edp-admin
-    ```

-  !!! note
-      Kiosk is mandatory for EDP v.2.8.x.
-It is not implemented for the previous versions, and is optional for EDP since v.2.9.x.

 3. (Optional) Deploy and configure Keycloak to enable Single Sign-On approach.
 To see the details on how to configure Keycloak correctly, please refer to the [Install Keycloak](./install-keycloak.md#configuration) page.